jgmenu/jgmenu/docs/manual/jgmenuunicode.7.md

 # NAME

-An overview of jgmenu unicode usage.
+jgmenuunicode - An overview of jgmenu unicode usage

 # INTRODUCTION